airosa/sdmx-prototype-json/proto-20121022/field-guide.md

 ### size

 *Number*.
-Totsl number of codes.
+Total number of codes.
 Same as the length of the id array.
 Example:

     "size": 4